awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-neptune-dbcluster.md

 ## Properties<a name="aws-resource-neptune-dbcluster-properties"></a>

 `AssociatedRoles`  <a name="cfn-neptune-dbcluster-associatedroles"></a>
-Provides a list of the AWS Identity and Access Management \(IAM\) roles that are associated with the DB cluster\.
-IAM roles that are associated with a DB cluster grant permission for the DB cluster to access other AWS services on your behalf\.
+Provides a list of the Amazon Identity and Access Management \(IAM\) roles that are associated with the DB cluster\.
+IAM roles that are associated with a DB cluster grant permission for the DB cluster to access other Amazon services on your behalf\.
 *Required*: No
 *Type*: List of [DBClusterRole](aws-properties-neptune-dbcluster-dbclusterrole.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)